I went to the Black Panther World Premiere!

 Since this was my first experience (my second comes up in just a few weeks when I head back to L.A. for the “A Wrinkle In Time” premiere!), I wanted to share a play by play of the evening.

-My friends and I arrived at the Dolby Theater about an hour before the 7:30 PM start time of the premiere of Black Panther.
+My friends and I arrived at the Dolby Theater about an hour before the 7:30 PM start time of the Black Panther World Premiere.
 Hollywood and Vine was filled with people who were drawn to the area by the bright lights and black cars dropping movie stars off at the front.
-There were people dressed in Black Panther costumes, vendors selling merchandise and food, and tourists who kept stopping to ask us what was going on.
+There were people dressed in Black Panther costumes.
+Vendors were selling merchandise and food.
+Tourists who kept stopping to ask us what was going on.
 There was a lot happening, and tons of people, but rather than feeling stressful, it felt like a party!

 After getting our credentials and going through security, we walked into the purple carpet area.
 The press was interviewing celebrities, and everywhere you looked folks were taking selfies.
 There was a replica of the panther bust that is featured in the film right at the beginning of the carpet, and at the end we were surprised with a closer look at the Lexus that seen in one of the movie’s most exciting scenes.

-We hung out for a bit by the car because we were having so much fun watching the stars and seeing all the beautiful outfits different people were wearing.
+We hung out for a bit by the car.
+We were having so much fun watching the stars and seeing all the beautiful outfits different people were wearing.
 Angela Bassett completely stole the show with her yellow fringe number, and her presence lit up the entire space.

 When it was time to move into the Dolby Theater, we stopped at the concession stand to pick up popcorn and a drink (sidenote: given the price of concessions at movie theaters, this was a special treat.
 Even the celebrities were walking around with buckets of popcorn!) before heading to our seats.
 Our group was in the first two rows.
-It was pretty amazing to know we were sitting in the very same spot that Hollywood’s A-listers sit during the Oscars.
+We were sitting in the very same spot that Hollywood’s A-listers sit during the Oscars.

 Before the movie started was the biggest treat—one by one, the executive producers, writer/director, and movie’s stars walked on stage.
 We all screamed and clapped, and one woman in the audience let out a gorgeous African ululation (a loud trill sound) that echoed throughout the theater.
 And with that we were whisked to Wakanda.